FastNFT/FNFT/README.md

 * Nonlinear Schroedinger equation
     * Vanishing boundary conditions
-      * Reflection and/or scattering coefficients (a and b)
+      * Reflection coefficient and/or scattering coefficients (a and b)
       * Bound states (eigenvalues)
       * Norming constants and/or residues
     * Periodic boundary conditions